thebushschool/cpjava/readme.md

 ![alt text][schoolwork]

 ## Paired Programming Teams
-We will be using the Paired Programming teams for team projects
+We will be using the Paired Programming teams for team projects. ** Please provide me the Github Account usernames that you created a few weeks ago **.
+The Paired Programming projects will be published at this location.

 ### Team Baker
 * Chloe, Hannah